Univision appeals to regulator after Verizon pulls the plug

 Six of the largest U.S. pay-TV providers lost a total of 723,000 subscribers during the second quarter.

-Viacom Inc (VIAB.O) and Charter Communications (CHTR.O) are still in negotiations over a contract that was initially set to expire on Sunday evening.
+Viacom Inc and Charter Communications are still in negotiations over a contract that was initially set to expire on Sunday evening.

 Viacom, whose networks include Comedy Central and MTV, have warned the 16.6 million subscribers of Charter’s Spectrum service that they could lose the channels.

-And earlier this month, Walt Disney Co (DIS.N) and cable operator Altice USA (ATUS.N) finalized a multi-year programming agreement, following contentious negotiations.
+And earlier this month, Walt Disney Co and cable operator Altice USA finalized a multi-year programming agreement, following contentious negotiations.

 However, it is unusual for a programmer to have its networks taken off the air without any warning.